-I speculated this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
-Many in the gossipy world of Westminster politics are betting on an imminent departure of Chris Huhne.
+I speculated earlier this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
+Many in the gossipy world of Westminster politics are betting on an imminent Chris Huhne departure.
 But after one of the stormiest weekends of his political life, it is difficult to say whether he is now stronger or weaker.
 Read more

-While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s ratings service says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
+While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s Ratings Services says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
 Read more

-Chris Huhne this morning criticised a Telegraph headline – suggesting bills would rise by £500 because of his energy reforms – as “ludicrous” and “absolutely bonkers”.
+[huhne1] Chris Huhne this morning criticised a Telegraph headline – suggesting bills would rise by £500 because of his energy reforms – as “ludicrous” and “absolutely bonkers”.
 Read more

 Chris Huhne, the UK energy secretary, will tomorrow announce the details and scope of the government’s consultation on electricity market reform (EMR).
 The bill will come before parliament in the spring, but tomorrow’s announcement is expected to give some indications of the direction of government thought on certain key issues.

 Huhne will be answering your EMR-related questions on this blog next week – email firstname.lastname@example.org by Friday, December 17th to pose your question.
 Meanwhile, here is what the energy industry wants to see ahead of the tomorrow’s release.
 Read more

 [huhne] Many thanks for all your questions for Peter Voser, Shell’s chief executive.
 His answers will appear on this site on Friday, December 17th.